Pitstop is a canadian company, and an app that connects your mobile with your car and dealership, predicting possible fails on your automovil.

 A second part to hightlight, was that the first point was totally represented in the menu.
 Where the structure does not follow the logical order of reading, nor builds a hierarchy in the path.

-A hierarchy is defined, where the car is located as the main object and based on this, two main actions: car scan and record trips, these two will be our main pillars.
-Those two answer to “Whats the status of my car?” as a main question.
+The hierarchy defined, has the car located as the main object and based on this, two main actions: car scan and record trips, these two will be our main pillars.
+Those two actions answer to “Whats the status of my car?”.

 And book an appointment will be considered as a secondary action as result of the car´s status.

-And a third part in the pyramid, is to record a trip, as this is an extra tool for the dealership to then can evaluate the state of the car and the possible failure´s causes.
+And in a third level, the action to record a trip, appear as an action for dealerships so they can evaluate the state of the fleet and possible failure causes.

 Now with a hierarchy the first part is to reflect this hierarchy on the Menu’s design to then work in the main structure’s information architecture.